-At the end of the second semester, students must pass a comprehensive qualifying
+At the end of the second semester, students must pass a comprehensive qualifying examination on core theory (Microeconomics and Macroeconomics).

 The two parts of the Ph.D. qualifying examination, Microeconomic Theory and Macroeconomic Theory, are considered independent.
 Students who pass only one part of the examination need only retake the part they failed.
 However, a student who fails the same part twice will not be permitted to continue in the Economics Ph.D.
 Program.